KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/Utilities/Slice.md

 ---

 ## Introduction
-This method slice existing expression to expressions having a new shape with some sub components from the original expression.
+`Slice` method slices existing expression to expressions having a new shape with some sub components from the original expression.
 ```
 Assume an @ref Expression of shape [3] and 3 entities with
 the following data in the flattened representation: